soycat999/start-day/README.md

-### start-day is a time and date tool that utilises Javascript, HTML and CSS.
+## Start-day is a personal project that displays real time and date.
+It was built using Javascript, HTML and CSS.

+# Follow the link to view the application at work: